No Match Found

 Here are some macro-economic highlights:

-Total aggregate financing to the real economy increased by 9.01 trillion yuan
+Growth of aggregate financing to the real economy reduced by 4.87 trillion yuan

 Tel: + (21) 2323 3029